djphoenix/MoneroKit/README.md

 Feel free to pick any weight for donation worker, and thank you for support!

+If you prefer one-time donation, you can use following Monero Wallet Address:

+`48xSeFyBQRmRv7BFbQU16wVEVsWrEEGEuMDHjP66roWXHCLvKesdsTxWS6ef9SdHzeQZW1Lxds9rYGwiqHhpoW393S7ZAPM`

 ## License

 © 2018 Yury Popov _a.k.a.
 PhoeniX_